 - 1. Authorization: Committees and Commissions, excepting the Charter Commission (hereinafter "Committees"), established by this Charter, by ordinance or by the Select Board, act in an advisory capacity to the Board. - a.
 Standing committees are those authorized by law, this Charter or ordinance and function on a continuing basis until disbanded by the Town of St. George. - b.
-Ad hoc committees may be established by the Select Board on an as needed basis to perform specific functions and are disbanded after those functions are accomplished, a specified time period has passed or at the will of the Board. - 2.
-Budget Committee: - a.
+Ad hoc committees may be established by the Select Board on an as needed basis to perform specific functions and are disbanded after those functions are accomplished, a specified time period has passed or at the will of the Board.

+2. Budget Committee:

+- a.
 There shall be a Budget Committee consisting of five voting members with staggered three-year terms.
-Two alternate members shall be appointed for a oneyear term.
+Two alternate members shall be appointed for a one-year term.
 An alternate may become a voting member only in the absence, abstention or disqualification of a voting member.
-The Chairperson shall designate which alternate votes.

-- b.
-The Budget Committee is a standing committee and shall perform such duties as prescribed by law, this Charter, any applicable ordinances and/or the Select Board Policy Manual. - 3.
-Comprehensive Planning Committee: - a.
+The Chairperson shall designate which alternate votes. - b.
+The Budget Committee is a standing committee and shall perform such duties as prescribed by law, this Charter, any applicable ordinances and/or the Select Board Policy Manual.

+3. Comprehensive Planning Committee:

+- a.
 There shall be a Comprehensive Planning Committee consisting of five voting members with staggered three-year terms.
 Two alternate members shall be appointed for a one-year term.
 An alternate may become a voting member only in the absence, abstention or disqualification of a voting member.
 The Chairperson shall designate which alternate votes. - b.
-The Comprehensive Planning Committee is a standing committee and shall perform such duties as prescribed by law, this Charter, any applicable ordinances and/or the Select Board Policy Manual. - 4.
-Conservation Commission: - a.
+The Comprehensive Planning Committee is a standing committee and shall perform such duties as prescribed by law, this Charter, any applicable ordinances and/or the Select Board Policy Manual.

+4. Conservation Commission:

+- a.
 There shall be a Conservation Commission consisting of five voting members with staggered three-year terms.
 Two alternate members shall be appointed for a one-year term.
 An alternate may become a voting member only in the absence, abstention or disqualification of a voting member.
 The Chairperson shall designate which alternate votes. - b.
-The Conservation Commission is a standing committee and shall perform such duties as prescribed by law, this Charter, any applicable ordinances and/or the Select Board Policy Manual. - 5.
-Coastal Waters Management Committee: - a.
+The Conservation Commission is a standing committee and shall perform such duties as prescribed by law, this Charter, any applicable ordinances and/or the Select Board Policy Manual. - c.
+The Conservation Commission may recommend to the Select Board that Associate Members be appointed to assist the commission as the commission requires.
+Associate Members are nonvoting members.
+Their term of office shall be for one year1.

+5. Coastal Waters Management Committee:

+- a.
 There shall be a Coastal Waters Management Committee consisting of five voting members with staggered three-year terms.
 Two alternate members shall be appointed for a one-year term.
 An alternate may become a voting member only in the absence, abstention or disqualification of a voting member.
 The Chairperson shall designate which alternate votes. - b.
-The Coastal Waters Management Committee is a standing committee and shall perform such duties as prescribed by law, this Charter, any applicable ordinances and/or the Select Board Policy Manual. - 6.
-Solid Waste and Recycling Committee: - a.
+The Coastal Waters Management Committee is a standing committee and shall perform such duties as prescribed by law, this Charter, any applicable ordinances and/or the Select Board Policy Manual.

+6. Solid Waste and Recycling Committee:

+a.
 There shall be a Solid Waste and Recycling Committee consisting of five voting members with staggered three-year terms.
 Two alternate members shall be appointed for a one-year term.
+An alternate may become a voting member only

+1 Clause 202.3.4.c.was added and approved by public vote of the Town on November 2, 2021

-An alternate may become a voting member only in the absence, abstention, or disqualification of a voting member.
+- in the absence, abstention, or disqualification of a voting member.
 The Chairperson shall designate which alternate votes. - b.
 The Solid Waste and Recycling Committee is a standing committee and shall perform such duties as may be prescribed by law, this Charter, any applicable ordinances and/or the Select Board Policy Manual.